Kahloyx/VDcalc/README.md

 I Out = 15mA xR1/R1+R2 = 5 mA

 If you use 10 Ohms for R1 and 20 Ohms for R2, same output current of 5 mA will be produced but increased voltage drop will be the result.
+Source: https://electroschematics.com/voltage-and-current-divider/

 	ToDo:
 	-Add the Current Option. 					```Check```